TarekRaafat/skalex/design/alpha-3.md

 - Only written collections are rolled back on failure
 - Reads on non-written collections see the latest committed state
 - For full isolation, the caller should read-then-write to trigger a snapshot
+- Transaction timeout is cooperative, not preemptive - the timeout rejects the promise but does not cancel in-flight mutations.
+Mutations continue until they reach an `assertTxAlive()` check.

 **Scope:** `src/index.js`, `src/engine/transaction.js`

+**Test:**
-**Test:** Start a transaction, read collection A (don't write), mutate collection A from outside, read A again inside transaction.
-Assert the second read sees the external mutation (documenting current behavior).
+1. Start a transaction, read collection A (don't write), mutate collection A from outside, read A again inside transaction - assert the second read sees the external mutation (documenting current behavior)
+2. Start a transaction with `{ timeout: 50 }`, perform a mutation that takes >50ms (e.g., mock embedding adapter with delay) - assert the transaction rejects with `ERR_SKALEX_TX_TIMEOUT` and rollback is clean

 **Depends on:** None